Skip to contents

 desc::desc(package = "geohabnet")

 Note that desc::desc() is a function from an external package and requires installation for its use.
-Now, the geohabnet package can be loaded into the current R environment.
+Now, the geohabnet (Keshav, Plex, and Garrett 2025) package can be loaded into the current R environment.

 Getting started